How To Get Your Thrills In South East Asia If You’re Scared Of Heights

 Once you’ve had your fill of reptiles, make your way down the food chain.
 Thailand’s Khao San Road to try a sampling of fried insects.
 They’ve got all the essentials: grasshoppers, bamboo worms, crickets, weevils, scorpions.
 The creatures are a local delicacy and go great with a cold beer.

 Ready to start your adventure?
-Check out our group tours!
+Check out our group tours in Asia and Australia!